Geophaps

-Geophaps is a small genus of doves in the order Columbiformes.
+Geophaps is a small genus of doves.
 Established by George Robert Gray, it contains three extant species.
 The plumage and distribution suggests that all species within the genus have formed from a common ancestor and that through adaptive radiation they have varied greatly in size, shape and ecology.

 Taxonomy

 The genus Geophaps was introduced in 1842 to accommodate the squatter pigeon (Geophaps scripta) by the English zoologist George Robert Gray.
-The genus name combines of the Ancient Greek geō meaning "ground" and phaps, meaning "pigeon".
+The genus name combines of the Ancient Greek geō (γεω) meaning "ground" and phaps (φάψ), meaning "wild pigeon".

 Pigeons and doves are placed in their taxonomic groups based predominantly on structural characteristics.
 Pigeons feed their young by regurgitation and suck water while their beak is immersed.
 Males and females divide incubation duties.

 Geophaps pigeons are members of the family Columbidae, whose distribution is spread between three defined areas around the globe: the Americas; Africa, the Middle East and Central Asia; and Asia, Australasia and Oceania.
 Australia and Oceania are home to almost two-thirds of all living species of Columbidae, which also includes three-quarters of all threatened species globally.